RNubla/cryptowatch/README.md

 # Cryptowatch

-This is a simple python application that will notify you periodically on the cryptocurrency of your choice Please edit the preferences.json to your desired settings
+This is a simple python application that will notify you periodically on the cryptocurrency of your choice Please edit the preferences.json to your desired settings.
+NOTE: This will only work with Windows 10

 ```
 {